-The lives of womxn to bridge their hierachic role as domestic workers as part of the Indian ocean slave trade and their contemporary manifestation as part of the Kafala system.
+The lives of womxn to bridge their hierachic role as domestic workers as part of the Indian ocean slave trade and their contemporary manifestation as part of the caste and Kafala system.

 - Zamani Project: Resource for documented sites as tied to Indian Ocean trade, particular ports such as Kilwa, Shela Mosque, Songo Mnara, Saint Sebastian Fortress, Gondar, Djingareyber Mosque & Kua Ruins. ,

 - Diouf, Sylviane Anna.
 The African Diaspora in the Indian Ocean World Digital Archive

 - Neelima Jeychandran's.
 African Heritage in India Archive